0xwal/screenkey/README.rst

-When doing screencasts involving a lot of mouse activity, or which require holding down modifiers to perform other mouse actions, key-mon_ (Python-based) or the newer kmcaster_ (Java-based) might be a good companion to screenkey, or replace it entirely.
+When doing screencasts involving a lot of mouse activity, or which require holding down modifiers to perform other mouse actions, key-mon_ (also Python-based) might be a good companion to screenkey, or replace it entirely.

 Both can be configured to show the state of key modifiers continuously and circle the location of mouse clicks ("visible click") and can be